7 Days & 6 Nights from £1,895

 Morning visit to Dambulla, home to Asia’s

-beautiful hill station of Kandy and stay 2 nights
+the beautiful hill station of Kandy and stay 2

-the evening, take time to watch a traditional
+tour.
+Later, in the evening, take time to watch

 Kandy is set on the shores of a beautiful manmade